-Updated March 09, 2018 when I realized I had not updated the nesting of this taxon with the golden mole, Notoryctes.
+Updated March 09, 2018 with the nesting of this taxon with the golden mole, Notoryctes.

 Bi et al. 2016

 reported on “Anebodon luoi (STM 38-4, Tianyu Museum of Nature, Shandong Province, China, Fig. 1) a new genus and species of zhangheotheriid symmetrodont mammal from the Lujiatun site of the Lower Cretaceous Yixian Formation, China.
 The fossil is represented by an associated partial skull and dentaries with a nearly complete dentition.”

 Bi et al. noted